-When it comes to French-girl hair, the philosophy remains consistent: The less you do, the better.
-French girls have a knack for making their hair work around their lifestyle (Another day of dry shampoo?
+When it comes to French-girl hair, the less you do, the better.
+French girls have a knack for making their hair work around their lifestyle.
+Another day of dry shampoo?
 Pas de problème!
 Overslept?
-Embrace the bedhead!) and exuding an effortless, undone aesthetic that never looks like they’ve tried too hard.
+Embrace the bedhead!
+Plus, they always manage to exude an effortless, undone aesthetic.

 In order to pull off this low-key yet chic hair, there are certain signature haircuts (and products) that French women are utterly devoted to.
-Roman Sys, stylist at Trevor Sorbie Covent Garden explains, "French hair is all about softness and carefree sophistication."
+Roman Sys, a stylist at Trevor Sorbie Covent Garden, explains, "French hair is all about softness and carefree sophistication."

-To figure out exactly what it is about French haircuts that have that certain je ne sais quoi, we reached out to the experts to get the full rundown on what types of haircuts we should be asking our stylists for.
+To figure out exactly what it is about French haircuts that gives them that je ne sais quoi, we reached out to the experts to get the full rundown on what types of haircuts we should be asking our stylists for.
 From short bobs to blunt fringes, scroll below to channel your inner French girl.

 1. French Shag